kupietools/Plotta.js/README.md

-: NOPE, NOPE, NOPE!
+<b> NOPE, NOPE, NOPE!
 I started building this to graph options for a project, but Plotta.js is too unfinished to use.
 I realized my time could be better spent trying to find a working package to build than trying to fix the unfinished features this one.

-: You can use what you find in this repo but I won't be working on, supporting, or paying any attention to it at all.
+You can use what you find in this repo but I won't be working on, supporting, or paying any attention to it at all. </b>

 <!-- p>`Plotta.js-stockOptionsExtentions` adds functions to the test data file in the Plotta.js repo, tailored to charting the profit/loss graph of financial options spreads. </p -->